thosgood/this-weeks-finds/markdown/151-200/week174.md

 and Frobenius algebras, J. Knot Theory and its Ramifications 5 (1996), 569-587.

-A \"Frobenius algebra\" is just a Frobenius object in the category of vector spaces.
-I seem to recall that this is equivalent to what Quinn calls an \"ambialgebra\".
+A "Frobenius algebra" is just a Frobenius object in the category of vector spaces.
+I seem to recall that this is equivalent to what Quinn calls an "ambialgebra".
 For any TQFT in any dimension, the vector space associated to the sphere is a commutative Frobenius algebra.
 The proof consists of playing with pictures very much like the ones above, but in higher dimensions.

 The I = N equations are cute, but personally I prefer a more conceptual description of a Frobenius object.
-This may be a bit mindblowing to the uninitiated, so if you\'re just barely hanging on, please stop now.
+This may be a bit mindblowing to the uninitiated, so if you're just barely hanging on, please stop now.

 Hmm!
-If you\'re still reading this, you must be brave!
-Okay - don\'t say I didn\'t warn you.
-Let\'s start by pondering LR a bit more.
+If you're still reading this, you must be brave!
+Okay - don't say I didn't warn you.
+Let's start by pondering LR a bit more.
 This guy is its own adjoint, with the unit and counit as follows:

                           _